aj-tap/Simple_Hotel_Booking_System/README.md

 ## How to install and run
 1. Install Python 3.6+ from the official website.
+2. Git clone the repository or download the zip and unzip it.
-2. Make a make a virtual enviroment and Install dependencies
+3. Make a make a virtual enviroment and Install dependencies
-3. Make migrations and runserver, you can access it using browser http://127.0.0.1:8000/
+4. Make migrations and runserver, you can access it using browser http://127.0.0.1:8000/

 Guide for local deployment
 ```